 But First: A Note about Using Multiple Survey Methods

-In a recent study of female veterinarians the surveyors employed a mixed-mode survey design in targeting women graduating from all US veterinary colleges during an 11-year period 1970-80.
+In a study of female veterinarians the surveyors employed a mixed-mode survey design in targeting women graduating from all US veterinary colleges during an 11-year period 1970-80.
 The questionnaire elicited information on a variety of health and occupational factors and required 35 minutes on average to complete.

 - Fast.
 Many people who will respond to an email invitation to take a web survey will do so the first day, and most will do so within a few days.